morcs/beautiful-jekyll/_posts/2019-07-18-billion-dollar-mistake.md

 ## The problem will `null`

 Imagine you import a library containing the following function (N.b.
-I'm using TypeScript as I want to make the types explicit, but hopefully this should be clear enough to anyone that knows JavaScript):
+I'm using TypeScript for clarity here, hopefully little enough that it should be clear enough to anyone that knows JavaScript):

 ```
 function getFerrari(): Ferrari { ... }